 An auto accident lawyer from our team knows how to anticipate any state or local laws that could affect your case and ensure that your case stays on track.

-What to Do After a Car Accident in South Carolina
+What to Do After a Car Accident in Myrtle Beach, SC

 Nobody plans for a car accident.
 But knowing what to do at the scene and afterward can make a big difference in your case.
 Here's what you should do after a crash:

 At the scene, check off these boxes if you're well enough to do so: